Remain on the fitness train

 Were my goals realistic to begin with?

 It's important to choose feasible goals and frame them within your current level of fitness and activity.
-(Read 10 can-do strategies for weight-loss and Practical weight-loss strategies.)
 Most exercisers strive for weight loss and want the results to show immediately.
 For many, a realistic (and healthy) goal is to lose a pound or two per week so if your goal is to lose 20 pounds by your high school reunion two weeks from now, you're setting yourself up for failure and frustration.
 Think ahead.
 Even at two pounds of weight loss a week (which can be on the high side) you can plan to reach your goal in two months, and it could take as long as five months if you moderate your weight loss to one pound per week.
 Remember to discuss your weight loss goals with your doctor and seek the assistance of a fitness professional to determine how to safely achieve success.

-Page 1 of 2 - more on sticking to your workout routine on page 2!
+Page 1 of 2 – Learn more about sticking to your workout routine on page 2!